awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/4_create_cost_categories.md

 your usage records to be updated with values.
 {{% /notice %}}

+{{% notice note %}}
+**Note** - Cost categories are effective at the start of the current month.
+If you create or update your cost category in the middle of the month, it retroactively takes effect on cost and usage from the beginning of the month.
+{{% /notice %}}

 #### Console:

 1. If you are already in Billing Service, proceed to step-2, else search for **billing** in AWS console and select **Billing** from Services